Yes! PreCure 5: Mascots

 A fairy who debuts in episode 21 of the original series and resembles a white-and-pink lop rabbit who is the royal speaker and chancellor-to-be of the Palmier Kingdom.
 Over the course of the series, Milk and Karen develop a close friendship, beginning when Karen sacrifices herself to protect her.
-Milk also greatly admires Coco, and is jealous as Nozomi grows closer to him.
+Milk also admires Coco very much and is jealous as Nozomi grows closer to him.

-She doesn't have a natural ability to take a human form like the princes do, but later gains it after picking up a seed of the blue rose in GoGo! and watering it until it grew.
+She does not have a natural ability to take a human form like the princes do, but later gains it after picking up a seed of the blue rose in GoGo! and watering it until it grew.
 In her human form, her alias is 13-year-old Kurumi Mimino, who has long violet hair and fuchsia eyes and dresses in violet with blue flower decorations.
-Her name backwards has the same pronunciation as Miruku no Mimi (ミルクの耳), meaning "Milk's ears."
-At first, she enrolls into Nozomi's class and maintains a mysterious, calm, and cool persona to conceal her identity from the princes and the Pretty Cures.
-However, her secret is eventually blown because she can't maintain this form after battles.
+Her name backwards has the same pronunciation as Miruku no Mimi (ミルクの耳), meaning "Milk's ears".
+At first, she enrolls into Nozomi's class and maintains a mysterious, calm, and cool persona to conceal her identity from the princes as well as Pretty Cures.
+However, her secret is eventually blown because she cannot maintain this form after battles.

 After gaining human form, Milk is able to transform into the heroine Milky Rose.
 She introduces herself as "The blue rose is the mark of secrets, Milky Rose!" (青いバラは秘密の印、ミルキィローズ!, Aoi Bara wa Himitsu no Shirushi, Mirukī Rōzu!)
 Her theme color is purple.